rick-liyue-huang/Blog-NodeJs/README.md

 ### Introduction
 In this project, I use Node.js to create one server supporting one blog.
 It contains 'Home page', 'Author page', 'Detail page', 'Login page', 'management center', 'new page', 'edit page'.

-On the first part, I use only pure node.js to create the server connecting with mySQL database, and let the frontend to get the data in real time.
+On the first part, I use only pure node.js to create the server connecting with mySQL database, and let the front-end to get the data in real time.

 ### Tech Proposal

 1. Create Server by node.js;
 2. Create database by MySQL datbase;
 3. Establish connection between server and database;
-4. Let frontend get data in real time.
+4. Let front-end get data in real time.

 ### Process